trustbit/logistic-hackathon-public/README.md

 ### Sustainability Rules

-These rules come into the effect for the second part of the hackathon.
+These rules come into effect for the second part of the hackathon.

 - **CO2 emissions** (computed via COPER) have an additional associated cost (CO2 offset cost)
 - **Truck drivers get fatigued** over the time.
 Fatigue accumulates and increases the chance of road incidents.
 Incidents cause delay and trigger an immediate rest.
-Full 8-hour sleep is needed to eliminate fatugue.
+Full 8-hour sleep is needed to eliminate fatigue.
 - **Locations have working hours**.
-If truck arrives to a location outside of the working hours, it has to wait.
+If a truck arrives at a location outside of its working hours, it has to wait.

 ### Trucks

 You control trucks by implementing a `decide` function.
-This function is called whenever the simulation doesn't have a plan for the Truck (e.g. at the start of the simulation).
+This function is called whenever the simulation doesn't have a plan for the truck (e.g. at the start of the simulation).

 The simulation runtime will build a current world state for the truck (list of available cargo) and request a decision.

 Trucks can decide to **deliver a cargo**, **drive to a specific location** empty, or **let the driver sleep** for a specific amount of time:

 - `DELIVER CARGO_UID` (e.g. `DELIVER 23`) - The truck reserves a specific cargo offer, drives to the current cargo location, loads the cargo onto the truck, plans a route to the cargo destination, drives there and unloads the cargo.
-Fatigue and working hour effects can apply here, if Efficiency Rules are in effect.
+Fatigue and working hour effects can apply here, if _Sustainability Rules_ are in effect.
 - `ROUTE LOCATION` (e.g. `ROUTE Berlin`) - A truck might decide to plan a route and drive to a specific location, although it is currently empty.
 For example a truck could anticipate, that a lucrative cargo offer will soon be available at a location and wants to minimize the pick up and delivery time.
 - `SLEEP HOURS` (e.g. `SLEEP 1` or `SLEEP 8`) - When there are no cargo offers available, or when a truck driver is already on duty for a long time, it might be the best strategy to rest for a few hours.
 Note, that sleeping 8 times for one hour doesn't constitute a full rest.